BernardFW/bernard/README.md

 This framework does not exist yet.
 Here we'll list a few code snippets of how we want things to look like from a developer standpoint.

+## Introspection

+Make it possible to easily create a graph of the FSM with a static analysis (which would allow the creation of tools to automatically model a bot).

+Each transition should also be annotated/documented.

 ## Story interface

 Each state of the FSM will be represented by a class.
 The class will have as members/functions